-This article is being written based on the Spark distribution.
+This article was originally written based on the Spark distribution.

 Installation profiles are like modules